slackapi/java-slack-sdk/docs/guides/app-distribution.md

   * Web API to issue tokens - [`oauth.access`](https://api.slack.com/methods/oauth.access)
   * Authorization URL - `https://slack.com/oauth/authorize`

-By default, bolt enables the V2 OAuth Flow over the classic one.
+By default, Bolt enables the V2 OAuth Flow over the classic one.
 It's configurable by **AppConfig**'s the setter method for `granularBotPermissionsEnabled`.
 The value is set to true by default.
 Change the flag to false to authorize your class OAuth apps.

 ```java
 AppConfig appConfig = new AppConfig();